 The evaluation sub-process is a more detailed review and evaluation of proposed activities that "screen in."
 The evaluation sub-process implements the 10 CFR 50.59(c)(2) criteria for evaluating the need for prior NRC review and approval for an activity.
-It is structured around the licensing framework as described below.
+It involves addressing specific questions associated with the licensing basis for the facility and is structured around the licensing framework as described below.